Best kitchen brands

-We've surveyed more than 2,000 kitchen buyers to bring you customer scores and ratings for a host of big-name fitted kitchen brands.
+We've surveyed more than 3,400 kitchen buyers to bring you customer score ratings for a host of big-name fitted kitchen brands.

-Putting in a new kitchen is a sizable investment - so it makes sense to choose a trusted brand.
-To guide you to the best fitted kitchen companies, we've surveyed thousands of people who've installed new kitchens in the past five years.
+A new kitchen is a sizable investment - so it makes sense to choose a trusted brand.
+To find the best and worst fitted kitchen companies, we've surveyed thousands of people who have installed new kitchens.

-We've used the results to calculate customer satisfaction ratings for kitchen companies that include B&Q, Homebase, Howdens Joinery, Ikea, John Lewis, Magnet and Wickes.
+We've used the results to calculate customer satisfaction ratings for kitchen companies including Ikea, John Lewis, Magnet, B&Q, Homebase, Wickes and Howdens Joinery.

-Our customer survey included questions about customer service, the quality of products and finish, value for money and installation.
-From this, we're able to calculate an overall customer score for each brand, as well as star ratings for each area.
+Our customer survey included questions about the quality of products, finish and durability overall, as well as customer service, value for money and installation.
+From this we're able to calculate an overall customer score for each brand, as well as star ratings for each area.

 Kitchen brands rated